Anchored object queries provide an easy way to search for new data in the HealthKit store.

 Executing Source Queries

-The sample code, shown below, builds and executes an anchored object query.
+The following sample code builds and executes an anchored object query.

 Because this example queries for all step count samples, it does not use a predicate or limit to filter the results.
 Also, by setting the update handler, it requests all matching samples currently in the HealthKit store, along with any matching updates to the store.

 For the current samples, HealthKit calls the result handler after completing the initial query.